 It can be helpful to take a look back at your finances and see where your original budget went wrong.
 Were you too strict, or not strict enough?
 Were there other factors at play?

-Analyse your spending over the past few months to see where things haven’t gone as they should.
-It may help to look at each of your spending categories and see whether you met your target for each.
+Looking at your spending over the past few months can help you see where things haven’t gone to plan.
+You could also look at each of your spending categories and see whether you met your target for each.

-Based on these insights you should be able to better prepare yourself for the future.
-For example, if your original budget had an unrealistic target for spending on food this is something you can change in your revised version.
+Based on these insights, you should be able to better prepare yourself for the future.
+For example, if your original budget had an unrealistic target for spending on food, this is something you could change in your revised version.

 Explore more: Understanding your spending